johncotdev/ziggy/docs/isam-reference.md

-# Ziggy ISAM Database Reference
+# ZiggyDB Reference

-Ziggy DBL includes a complete ISAM (Indexed Sequential Access Method) database engine built on B+ tree indexing.
+ZiggyDB is the ISAM (Indexed Sequential Access Method) database engine for Zibol, built on B+ tree indexing.

 ## Overview